Kotlin/kotlinx.serialization/docs/topics/serialization-json-configuration.md

 Given these factors, it’s important to weigh the pros and cons before implementing global naming strategies in your application.

 <!--- TEST -->

+## What's next?

+* Explore [advanced JSON element handling](serialization-json-elements.md) to manipulate and work with JSON data before it is parsed or serialized.
+* Discover how to [transform JSON during serialization and deserialization](serialization-transform-json.md) for more control over your data.